 Pairing this device with other headphones and earphones is simple.
 You need to hold the transmitter button till it flashes blue and red, and that's about it.

-It has an average rating of 4.3-stars out of the 17,000 user reviews on Amazon and its user base has appreciated this product for its connectivity, sound quality and build.
+Its user base has appreciated this product for its connectivity, sound quality, and build.
 As per Fakespot's estimates, around 65% of the user reviews are reliable and can be trusted.

 So far, most of the Bluetooth TV adapters were for older TVs.
 But if you are looking for a bit more advanced adapter with digital audio options, the Aukey Bluetooth Transmitter and Receiver makes for a good pick.
 Unlike the one above, it has a bigger build and looks both modern and stylish.
 Touch-sensitive buttons further accompany the premium build at the top.